 MIXING INSTRUCTIONS: Mix 1lb of Humi[K] WSP into 1 gallon of water (1kg into 5 liters) to create a Liquid Humi[K] Concentrate.

 SHAKE WELL prior to further diluting/mixing.
 When mixing with water, fill container half full, then add Liquid Humi[K] Concentrate to the remaining water.
 When mixing with pesticides, dilute Liquid Humi[K] Concentrate with water prior to the addition of buffering agents and pesticides.
 DO NOT tank-mix with carbonate-based pesticides, as efficacy will decrease.
 Follow all directions and precautions on pesticide labels prior to mixing with Liquid Humi[K] Concentrate.
 Ensure adequate agitation in all situations.
-DO NOT mix Humi[K] Concentrate with calcium nitrate, phosphoric acid, zinc sulphate or other solutions with a PH of less than 6.5
+DO NOT mix Humi[K] Concentrate with calcium nitrate, phosphoric acid, zinc sulfate or other solutions with a pH of less than 6.5

 DIRECTIONS FOR USE: Proper timing, rate, and placement of Diamond Grow ® Humi[K] is important for desired results and highly dependent on stage of crop growth, soil fertility levels and environmental conditions.
 If unsure of application rates for your specific soils, please consult your local Ag Extension Agent